ivanignatiev/ivanignatiev.github.io/blog/note0001-visual-communication-tools-for-architecture.md

 - [Official Azure Icons from Microsoft](https://learn.microsoft.com/en-us/azure/architecture/icons/)
 - Visio files could be found in architectures from [Azure Architecture Center](https://learn.microsoft.com/en-us/azure/architecture/browse/)

+## Animations

+draw.io support flow animations and they can be saved in SVG to get results like [this](https://github.com/ivanignatiev/azure-aks-cert-manager/blob/main/architecture/aks-ingress-encryption.drawio.svg).

 ## Other

 To make visual communication clear we need to decide on style and configure out tools: